Oil Trading Pivot Points

 Day traders use the calculated pivot-points to determine levels of entry, stops & profit taking, by trying to determine where the majority of other oil traders may be doing the same.

-The central pivot-point can then be used to calculate the support & resistance levels as follows:
+The central pivot-point can then be used to calculate the support and resistance areas as follows:

 Pivot points consist of a central point level surrounded by three support levels below it and three resistance areas above it.
-These points were originally used by floor traders on equity and futures exchanges because they provided a quick way for those traders to get a general idea of how the oil market was moving during the course of the day using only a few simple calculations.
+These points were originally used by floor traders on equity and futures exchanges because they provided a quick way for those traders to get a general idea of how the market was moving during the course of the day using only a few simple calculations.
 However, over time they have also proved exceptionally useful in other markets as well.

-One of the reasons they are now so popular is because they are considered a "leading" (or predictive) technical indicator rather than a lagging indicator.
-All that is required to calculate the pivot points for the upcoming (current) day is the previous day high, low, and close crude oil prices.
+One of the reasons they are now so popular is because they are considered a "leading" (or predictive) indicator rather than a lagging indicator.
+All that is required to calculate the pivot points for the upcoming (current) day is the previous day high, low, and close prices.
 The 24-hour cycle pivot points in this indicator are calculated according to the following formulas:

-The central pivot can then be used to calculate the support & resistance levels as follows:
+The central pivot can then be used to calculate the support and resistance areas as follows:

 Resistance 3